afterschoolstudio/Dinghy/Dinghy.Docs/dev/manual adds.md

-log function needs to be tagged with proper UnmanagedCallersOnly attribute, so edit to be this:
+(dont need to do this anymore as we have our own logger) log function needs to be tagged with proper UnmanagedCallersOnly attribute, so edit to be this:

 ```c#